Viral Load in HIV : Importance, Measurement, and Management

 2. HIV Cure Research: While a cure for HIV remains elusive, there is ongoing research into finding ways to eliminate the virus from the body, thereby achieving a functional cure.
 Some approaches involve gene editing and immunotherapy.

-4. Community-Based Interventions: Community-based programs and education efforts have played a vital role in promoting testing, treatment, and viral load management, especially among marginalized populations.
+4. Community-Based Interventions: Community-based programs and education efforts have played a vital role in promoting testing, treatment, and viral concentration management, especially among marginalized populations.

 5. Evolving Drug Combinations: New drug combinations and formulations are continually being explored to enhance treatment options and reduce side effects.